 Market: Primary (for my first Auto Invest portfolio)

-Primary market is listing all the new loans rather than loans that are being resold by other investors on the secondary market.
+The primary market is listing all the new loans rather than loans that are being resold by other investors on the secondary market.

-Loan Originators / Ratings / Buyback
+Loan Originators / Ratings / Buyback:

-I am excluding all loan originators that don’t offer buyback and have a lower rating than B-.
-You don’t need to adjust any filter within the loan originator list, just choose the ratings and the buyback options.
+I am excluding all loan originators that don’t offer buyback and have a lower rating than B. You don’t need to adjust any filter within the loan originator list, just choose the ratings and the buyback options.

 Currently, I am excluding the following countries from my Mintos Auto Invest: